whitea27/isa_401_final/README.md

 ## Data Sources

 To analyze customer sentiment, I needed a reliable source of restaurant reviews.
 I initially explored scraping platforms such as Google Reviews, OpenTable, and TripAdvisor, but ran into limitations related to access, structure, and scraping restrictions.
-Instead, I used the Yelp Open Dataset, which is designed for academic use.
-This dataset provides structured information including review text, timestamps, ratings, and business location data, making it ideal for joining with external data sources.
+Instead, I used the Yelp Open Review and Business Datasets, which are designed for academic use.
+These datasets provide structured information including review text, timestamps, ratings, and business location data, making it ideal for joining with external data sources.

 [Yelp Reviews Open Dataset](https://business.yelp.com/data/resources/open-dataset/)